segmentio/segment-docs/src/privacy/hipaa-eligible-segment.md

 6. Click **Save**.

 > error "Private Key is not recoverable"
 > Segment does not save the private key created during the data encryption setup, and cannot retrieve the key after you add data encryption to your destination.
 Segment cannot decrypt data if this key is lost.
 You can generate a new key any time using the instructions in the [Configure new key pairs](#configure-new-key-pairs) section.
-All updates are forward looking
+Any data encrypted prior to generating a new key pair cannot be decrypted with the new key.

 ### Configure new key pairs